zander-duhaylungsod/insightful/README.md

 # **INSIGHTFUL:  Real-Time Object Detection, Text-Reader, and Color Recognition for the Visually Impaired Prototype**

-Our project is an innovative mobile application aimed at assisting visually impaired users in navigating the physical world.
+This project is an innovative mobile application aimed at assisting visually impaired users in navigating the physical world.
 It offers three intuitive interaction methods: an icon-based interface, a gesture-based interface, and a pop-up menu.
 These features empower users to detect objects, read text, and identify colors through their phone's camera.
 This multi-faceted design enhances flexibility and accessibility, catering to users with diverse levels of vision impairment and ensuring a seamless user experience.

 ## Table of Contents